AnoopGeorge418/JavaScript-Projects/README.md

-# ** Javascript Projects**
+# ** WebDevlopment Projects**

-Welcome to the **Javascript Projects** repository! 🎉 This collection contains various beginner-friendly projects that will help you learn Javascript programming by building real-world applications.
+Welcome to the **WebDevlopment Projects** repository! 🎉 This collection contains various beginner-friendly projects that will help you learn WebDevlopment by building real-world applications.
 Each project focuses on key programming concepts to reinforce your skills.
 Let's code and have some fun! 🚀

 ## **📜 Table of Contents**